• Skip to primary navigation

 You can reduce the time span of your shower and opt for a quick one instead.
 Each minute that you save, can result in saving gallons of water as a conserving measure.
 This also reduces the heating cost that is included during your showering session.

-Install The Best Handheld Shower Heads With A Low Flow
+Install Shower Heads With A Low Flow Rate

-According to recommendations by Energy.gov, installing the best shower head 2021 with less than 2.5 gallons per minute of flow rate can aid in conserving water.
+According to recommendations by Energy.gov, installing the shower head with less than 2.5 gallons per minute of flow rate can aid in conserving water.

-You can opt for the best high-pressure shower heads with aeration or laminar flow.
+You can opt for the best low flow shower head with aeration or laminar flow.
 The laminar flow showerheads provide a separate water stream, while the aerated ones mix water with air to give off a misty spray impact.

 • Mark a bucket with increasing gallons